 Derivatives have special risks associated with them, including possible default by the counterparty to the transaction, illiquidity, and, to the extent the Subadviser's view as to certain market movements is incorrect, the risk that the use of the Derivatives could result in losses greater than if they had not been used.
-Use of put and call options could result in losses to a Fund, force the sale or purchase of portfolio securities at inopportune times or for prices higher than (in the case of put options) or lower than (in the case of call options) current market values, or cause the Fund to hold a security it might otherwise sell.
+Use of put and call options could result in losses to the Fund, force the sale or purchase of portfolio securities at inopportune times or for prices higher than (in the case of put options) or lower than (in the case of call options) current market values, or cause the Fund to hold a security it might otherwise sell.

 The absence of a central exchange or market for swap transactions has led, in some instances, to difficulties in trading and valuation, especially in the event of market disruptions.
 New regulations require many kinds of swaps to be executed through a regulated exchange or market facility and cleared through a regulated clearinghouse.
 The establishment of a centralized exchange or market for swap transactions may disrupt or limit the swap market and may not result in swaps being easier to trade or value.
-Market-traded swaps may become more standardized, and a Fund may not be able to enter into swaps that meet its investment needs.
-A Fund also may not be able to find a clearinghouse willing to accept the swaps for clearing.
+Market-traded swaps may become more standardized, and the Fund may not be able to enter into swaps that meet its investment needs.
+The Fund also may not be able to find a clearinghouse willing to accept the swaps for clearing.
 The new regulations may make using swaps more costly, may limit their availability, or may otherwise adversely affect their value or performance.
-A Fund will be required to trade many swaps through a broker who is a member of the clearinghouse.
-The broker may require a Fund to post margin to the broker as a down payment on the Fund's obligations and may change the amount of margin required from time to time.
-A Fund may not be able to recover margin amounts if the broker has financial difficulties.
-Also, the broker may require a Fund to terminate a derivatives position under certain circumstances.
-This may cause a Fund to lose money.
-The clearinghouse will be a Fund's counterparty for the derivatives trades.
-A Fund will take the risk that the counterparty defaults.
-A Fund also may be exposed to additional risks as a result of the new regulations.
+The Fund will be required to trade many swaps through a broker who is a member of the clearinghouse.
+The broker may require the Fund to post margin to the broker as a down payment on the Fund's obligations and may change the amount of margin required from time to time.
+The Fund may not be able to recover margin amounts if the broker has financial difficulties.
+Also, the broker may require the Fund to terminate a derivatives position under certain circumstances.
+This may cause the Fund to lose money.
+The clearinghouse will be the Fund's counterparty for the derivatives trades.
+The Fund will take the risk that the counterparty defaults.
+The Fund also may be exposed to additional risks as a result of the new regulations.
+The extent and impact of the new regulations are not yet fully known and may not be for some time.